lucayepa/wot/doc/README.md

 _trust_ is a key of the node object.
 The value is an array having _link_ elements.
 These are the links of the graph, containing the weight ("value") expressed in "unit"s.
 As an example, the _trust_ array contains the sponsorships given by the owner of this node to other users.

 ### Link
-Every element of the _trust_ array has the following properties: _rules_, _since_, _to_, _unit_, _value_.
+Every element of the _trust_ array has the following properties: _on_, _since_, _to_, _unit_, _value_.

-_rules_ is an array of links to the rules that the user accepts to adhere to with this link.
+_on_ is an array of links to the rules that the user accepts to adhere to, with this link.
 It can be a URL, an IPFS address, an IPNS address, or a reference to a key of the helper table _ref_, that contains a URL, IPFS or IPNS string.

 _since_ (integer) is a timestamp of the creation of the link.
 For example, depending on implementations, it can be set to the block number height of the Bitcoin time chain at the time this link has been created.
 On the community layer, it can be used to avoid circular sponsorships, self sponsorships, and some Sybil attacks.
 Also, by using this number, a community can slow the pace of new links on a single path to a value of 10 minutes for each new node added to the path (on average).